Important Note to All Patients

 My referral was denied.
 How can I appeal?

 The first step in appealing a denied referral is for you to contact your health plan.
 To do this, you will need the referral number.
-If you do not have the referral number, contact our Member Services Department.
+If you do not have the referral number, contact our Patient Services Department.
 They can provide this number and transfer you directly to the health plan.

 I received a bill and have questions about it.
 Who can I call for assistance?

 Our billing service is ready to help you.
-For your convenience, we have posted answers to some of the most frequently asked billing questions on this website.
+For your convenience, we have posted answers to some of the most frequently asked billing questions on this Web site.
 If your question cannot be answered here, please contact our billing department by telephone at (800) 851-0211.

 We apologize for this error.
 Please contact us during at (800) 851-0211.
 We will then make the necessary changes to your account and rebill the correct insurance plan.